Nicolelir/Love-running/README.md

    - Used to create, edit & preview the project's code

 - [Google Fonts](https://fonts.google.com/)
-   - Used to import the 'Reboto' and 'Exo' fonts into the style.css file which are used on all pages of the project.
+   - Used to import the 'Lato' and 'Oswald' fonts into the style.css file which are used on all pages of the project.

 - [Smartmockups](https://smartmockups.com/)
    - Used to develop the wireframes in to a full mockup including colours, fonts, proportions, etc.